The international celebration of the carved wooden spoon

 Spoonfest line-up

 Workshops are 2 hours long and cost £20 each paid direct to the tutor and can not be booked in advance.
-They have to be booked when SPOONSHOP opens in the morning which means if you desperately want to do a particular workshop you need to get in the queue early.
+Bookings for each day open at 9 in the morning which means if you desperately want to do a particular workshop you need to get in the queue early.

 On the Friday there will be lots of beginners classes focussing on the techniques of using axes and knives and discussions about timber.
 On Saturday and Sunday there will be more intermediate and advanced classes.
 Some workshops will be repeated Saturday and Sunday so if you miss out Saturday you may get a second chance to book early Sunday.

-The Spoonfest line-up is getting too numerous to list but here’s an intro to many of the spoon carvers you might find sharing their skills with you at Spoonfest 2023!
+The Spoonfest line-up is getting too numerous to list but here’s an intro to many of the spoon carvers you might find sharing their skills with you at Spoonfest!
+More updates to follow!

 Alan Mitchell

 Alan is also known as Alien Spoons.
 Alan generally always uses small round wood for his spoons which reduces waste and the time required to axe out a blank.
-Alan will be teaching efficient knife techniques, beginners classes, and “2 hours, ten spoons” – a systematic process to make a load of blanks from small round wood efficiently.
+Alan will be teaching beginners workshops, how to make a mushroom shaped scoop that is an ornament and a scoop, and controlled knife cuts to make wooden flowers.

 Amy Leake